A Gene-Editing Experiment Let These Patients With Vision Loss See Color Again

 The researchers have begun administering a higher dose, which could work better, and eventually plan to start treating children, who have the best chance of benefiting.

-They're also optimistic the vision of the patients treated so far could improve with time.
+They're also optimistic that the vision of the patients treated so far could improve with time.

 "When you improve the function of the retina, sometimes there's a lag for the brain being able to recognize and use that vision," Pennesi says.
 "It takes time to learn how to use that improved vision."

-The findings could open the door to using the same approach to treat other diseases where doctors can't take cells out of the body, including brain disorders like Huntington's and muscle diseases like muscular dystrophy.
+The findings could open the door to using the same approach to treat other diseases where doctors can't take cells out of the body, including brain disorders such as Huntington's and muscle diseases like muscular dystrophy.

 "It's exciting.
 The world is our oyster.
 We almost have too many targets that we can go after," says Dr. Lisa Michaels, chief medical officer at Editas Medicine, which is sponsoring the study.